civicrm/civicrm-dev-docs/docs/standards/review.md

 Many changes should introduce some kind of automated test or protective measure to ensure maintainability.
 However, there can be tricky cost/benefit issues, and the author and reviewer must exercise balanced judgment. (***R-MAINT***)

+### Check for documentation. {:#r-doc}

+Some changes require addition documentation, or adjustments to existing documentation.
+Consider the impact of this change on users, system administrators, and developers.
+Do they need additional instructions in order to reap the benefits of this change?
+If so, [update documentation](/documentation/index.md) as necessary by making a corresponding PR on one of the guides. (***R-DOC***)

 ## Gotchas

 ### Packaging {:#rg-pkg}